ceph/ceph/doc/radosgw/pubsub-module.rst

        }
    ]}

-- id: unique ID of the event, that could be used for acking (an extension to the S3 notification API)
+- id: unique ID of the event, that could be used for acking
 - event: either ``OBJECT_CREATE``, or ``OBJECT_DELETE``
 - timestamp: timestamp indicating when the event was sent
 - info.attrs.mtime: timestamp indicating when the event was triggered